I stumbled upon an old personal diary over the weekend. The diary was from 1994 when I was 28 years old. I decided to take a stroll down memory lane.

 What’s the point of meeting all of these amazing people and learning new skills and information if you don’t remember it later?

-I also don’t want anyone remembering me for all the wrong reasons.
+I also don’t want anyone to remember me for all the wrong reasons.

 Embrace the one on one